mvpoirier/mvpoirier.github.io/portfolio.md

 - I strive for a healthy work-life balance, and value the well-being of those around me

 #### As a science teacher...
-- I give opportunities for students participcate and make their thinking visible
+- I give opportunities for students to participate and make their thinking visible
 - I value practical work as an important part of developing students' understanding
 - I try to leverage technology and online tools to enhance the learning experience
 - I scaffold tasks and learning outcomes to help guide students on how to be successful